-- The X-Files: Resist or Serve, which featured the series' actors, probably had the highest production values in its cutscenes, but the use of FMV in-engine proved fatal to playability.
+- The X-Files Game, which featured the series' actors, probably had the highest production values in its cutscenes, but the use of FMV in-engine proved fatal to playability.

 - Gabriel Knight 2 is often considered the only Interactive Movie that wasn't a monumental failure.